ENERGY TECHNOLOGY & POLICY: WANXIANG FELLOWS PROGRAM

-Summer 2013 Program Fee = $3,000, which includes tuition, housing, program-related excursions, and lunches during the Beijing portion of the program.
-All expenses for the Hangzhou portion of the program, in addition to international airfare, flight from Beijing to Hangzhou, health insurance, the Study Abroad Administrative fee, and visa fees, are covered by the Wanxiang fellowship.
-Students should also budget approximately about $1,200 for personal expenses, including meals, non-program transportation, personal travel, and miscellaneous expenses.
+Summer 2014 Program Fee = $3,300, which includes tuition, housing, program-related excursions, and lunches in Beijing.
+All expenses in Hangzhou, in addition to international airfare, flight from Beijing to Hangzhou, HTH Worldwide health insurance, the Study Abroad Administrative fee, and visa fees, are covered by the Wanxiang Fellowship.
+Students should also budget approximately $1,400 for books and discretionary expenses, including meals, non-program transportation, personal travel, and other incidentals.

-Students applying to this program are not eligible for IPD study abroad funding, but they may be eligible for external funding opportunities.
+Students applying to this program are not eligible to apply for IPD Study Abroad Fellowships, but they may be eligible for external funding opportunities.
 Students participating in this program are subject to Withdrawal Policies for Northwestern-Sponsored Programs.